zemw/page/misc/_posts/2021-08-08-causality.md

-# Why Macroeconomists do not care about causal effect?
+# Why macroeconomists do not care about causal effect?

-When I present time series studies to applied micro economists, one question that always haunts me is how can I identity the causal effect?
+When I present time series studies to applied microeconomists, one question that always haunts me is how can I identity the causal effect?
 Since economic variables are always interdependent, without random assignment, how do I know it is the effect of variable X but not Y?